 I'd better shell out without end

-my birthday was a time for them
+my birthday was time for them

 to humiliate, hurt and shame